-With Christmas less than 2 months away, many businesses will be planning end of year festivities and potentially, their holiday shut down dates.
+With Christmas just around the corner, many businesses will be planning end of year festivities and potentially, their holiday shut down dates.
 Some Modern Awards and enterprise agreements have specific requirements for notification of these times for employees, and how that time is to be paid.

 In fact, full and part time employees are required to be paid during a shut-down period.
 Casuals are not required to be paid.
 Some awards will allow for an employer to direct an employee to take annual leave, with notice.
 For instance, the Building and Construction General On-Site Award 2010 states:

 38.3 Annual close down

 (a) An employer may direct an employee to take paid annual leave during all or part of a period in conjunction with the Christmas/New Year holidays, where the employer shuts down the business, part of the business, or a site where the employee works.
 If an employee does not have sufficient accrued annual leave for the period of the shutdown, then the employee may be required to take leave without pay for the balance of the shutdown period for which leave is not accrued.